BoardzMaster/machine-learning-master/projects/final_capstone/README.md

 # Machine Learning Engineer Nanodegree
-## Specializations
 ## Project: Capstone Proposal and Capstone Project

 ### Definition

 For the final project I’ve decided to join to one of competitions on Kaggle.com.

 It was launched by [Home Credit Group](http://www.homecredit.net), an international consumer finance provider.
 It focuses on responsible lending primarily to people with little or no credit history.
 Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.
 Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
 In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data, including telco and transactional information to predict their clients' repayment abilities.

 In a nutshell I need to build a binary classifier that is used by the bank for a credit approval for people without any credit history.

 ### Data Description